-Regarding social security, the access to the Sistema General de Riesgos Laborales (General System of Occupational Risks Insurance) is limited for the self-employed workers; the establishment of a Comité Paritario de Salud Ocupacional (Joint Committee on Occupational

-Health) is mandatory only for companies with at least 10 employees.
+Regarding social security, the access to the Sistema General de Riesgos Laborales (General System of Occupational Risks Insurance) is limited for the self-employed workers, the establishment of a Comité Paritario de Salud Ocupacional (Joint Committee on Occupational Health) is mandatory only for companies with at least 10 employees.
 An employment contract lasting at least one month is also required for entering the occupational risk coverage system.

 Based on the data available, it is now possible to put forward a panel of variables consistent with the proposed methodology.
-We have therefore selected the following socio-economic and legal variables (Table 1).
-Using this selection, we have built the QoE index, which allows to analyse Bogota's labour market in the clearest and most accurate way possible.
+We have therefore selected the following socio-economic and legal variables to define the quality of employment index (Table 2).
+Using this selection, we have built the QoE index, which allows to analyse Bogotás labour market in the clearest and most accurate way possible.